Andrea Borella

 Andrea Borella (born 23 June 1961) is an Italian fencer.
 His team won a gold medal in the team foil event at the 1984 Summer Olympics.
+He won a bronze medal in the individual foil event at the 1991 Mediterranean Games.
 Borella won European Championships in 1981 and 1983, as well as three World Cups.
 He is married to Francesca Bortolozzi, who was also an Olympic fencing champion for Italy.